keu/docs/astro/cli-release-notes.md

 Release date: February 25, 2022

-## New `astrocloud deployment logs` Command to display logs from your Astro deployments

-For users who would like to use the CLI to observe their deployments.
-Users can supply the command log level flags such as warn, error, and info to filter their deployment’s logs.

-## New `astrocloud deployment create/delete` Commands to create and delete Astro deployments

-These commands are for users who wish to manage Astro deployments from the CLI.
-Users can supply the command an array of flags to create custom deployments.
-Deployment create flags include Deployment name, description, cluster-id, runtime-version, scheduler-au, scheduler-replicas, and worker-au.

-## Deployment level API keys for the `astrocloud deploy command` to use the Astro CLI during CI/CD
+### View Logs from Astro Deployments Using `astrocloud deployment logs`

+If you prefer to monitor your Deployments from a CLI terminal, you can now use the `astrocloud deployment logs` command to view the same Scheduler logs that appear in the **Logs** tab of the Cloud UI.
+After running this command, all Scheduler logs emitted by a Deployment over the last 24 hours appear in your terminal.
+Similarly to the Cloud UI, you can filter logs by log level using command flags.
+For more information about this command, see the [CLI Reference Guide](cli-reference/astrocloud-deployment-logs.md).

+### Create and Delete Deployments Using `astrocloud deployment create/delete`

+You can now use the Astro CLI to complete basic Deployment management on Astro with the new `astrocloud deployment create` and `astrocloud deployment delete` commands.
+For more information about this creating and deleting Deployments via the CLI, see the [CLI Reference Guide](cli-reference/astrocloud-deployment-create.md).

+### Supply API Keys to `astrocloud deploy` to Simplify CI/CD Pipelines

-The Astro CLI can now be supplied Deployment level API keys through OS environment variables `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-This enable users to automate deployment of their DAG code with the Astro CLI and dramatically clean up their CI/CD pipelines.
+The Astro CLI can now be supplied Deployment level API keys through the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` OS environment variables.
+These environment variables can either be specified on any system running the CLI, including your local machine or a hosted CI/CD pipeline.
+The CLI will automatically look for these environment variables and use them during deployment.

-## New `astrocloud dev pytest` Command and Pytest Deploy flag to make testing your DAGs and custom python code easier
+By making your Deployment API keys accessible to the CLI via environment variables, you no longer have to manually request access tokens to Deployments via API calls in your CI/CD pipelines.
+We recommend updating your CI/CD pipelines for code deployment by replacing your REST API calls with a single command: `astrocloud deploy <deployment-namespace>`.

+### Test DAGs and Custom Python Code Before Deployment with `astrocloud dev pytest`

-Users can now run custom pytests on their code with `dev pytest`.
-This commands with spin up a python environment that includes your DAG code, requirements, and runtime image.
-The web server and scheduler is not created so the command only takes a few seconds to run.
-Running `astrocloud dev init` will now create a `tests` directory and example Pytests.
-Pytests that are run using `astrocloud dev pytest` must be located in this directory.
-Users can use a new Pytest flag with `astrocloud deploy` to test their DAG code during a deploy.
-These new features will make running Pytests much more convenient.
+Users can now run custom pytests on their Astro project using `astrocloud dev pytest`.
+After you run this command, the CLI spins up Python environment that includes your DAG code, requirements, and Runtime image.
+The CLI then runs all pytests in your `tests` directory and shows you the results of these tests in your terminal.
+Because these tests don't require a complete Airflow environment, they are a fast way to test DAGs for code, syntax, and dependency errors.

+As part of this change, new Astro projects created via `astrocloud dev init` now include a `tests` directory with example Pytests.
+Additionally, you can run pytests just before Deployment using the `--pytest` flag with `astrocloud deploy`.

 ## v1.1.0